berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section06 Python Interpreter.md

 the left parenthesis "calls" its first argument ('square') on the next argument ('3').
-Also, if Python procedures need to return values, we have to explicitly add a 'return'-statement to the body to return the answer; by contrast, in Racket, the very last line of a procedure definition is always returned.
+Also, if Python procedures need to return values, we have to explicitly add a 'return'-statement to the body to return the answer; by contrast, in Scheme, the very last line of a procedure definition is always returned.
 This allows us to distinguish between Python functions that return values, and Python functions that do not return values but are used primarily for their side-effects: